 This schedule is a list of LEAD events for the upcoming school year.
 Please keep in mind that due to unforeseeable circumstances, all dates are subject to change.
-Note that all LEAD sessions will occur on Tuesdays from 2:30 pm – 2:30 pm with the exception of elective specific comprehensives, and mandatory events, the dates of which are listed below.
+Note that all LEAD sessions will occur on Wednesdays from 8:30 pm – 9:30 pm.
 LEAD is a graduation requirement and all sophomores must attend these classes.
 Should students fail to meet the attendance requirements, they will be subject to repeat LEAD their following academic year.
-For any questions, please contact the Program Coordinator, Andrea Stuiber.
+For any questions, please contact the Program Coordinator, Emma Wilson.

 CORE is an introductory seminar on leadership and its applications.
 In addition to academic leadership theory, students explore a multitude of topics in the social sciences and psychology and focus on how those topics relate to leadership.
 Furthermore, students construct an understanding of their own positions on complex issues in leadership.
 Heavy emphasis is placed on peer-to-peer facilitation and engaging discussion when in the classroom environment.
 Facilitators do not lecture.
 Students are expected to become active participants in their own education.
 In CORE, students are challenged to reconsider the notion of leadership objectively and curiously.
 Ultimately, students are better able to comprehend their own identities as leaders.